The answer to the benefit problem or an idealistic pipe-dream? A progressive measure or a scroungers’ charter?

 How Does It Work?

 This brings us to the problems with UBI proposals to date.
-The principal issue is simply the amount to be paid, which has to be funded via taxation levied on those who do work.
+The principal issue is simply the amount to be paid, which has to be provided for via taxation levied on those who do work.

 Clearly, there has to be an incentive to work, to ensure there will always be enough contributors, and overall the scheme has to be affordable.
 Currently, the standard working assumption is that any UBI would have to be set at the level of the existing Jobseeker’s Allowance (JSA).
 This reflects the view that the UBI should be enough to cover basic essentials, but no more than that.
 Even this modest assumption would mean a general rise in tax rates for voluntary earnings.